ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-5. Update the `keyref` job definition to override the `url=myurl` with a new key.
+5. Update the `keyref` job to override the `url=myurl` with a new key.
 Use the `--env` option to update the `url` key.
-The `--env` option on the [`jobdef update`](/docs/codeengine?topic=codeengine-kn-cli#cli-jobdef-update) command sets environment variables for instances of the job definition in NAME=VALUE format.
+The `--env` option on the [`job update`](/docs/codeengine?topic=codeengine-kn-cli#cli-job-update) command sets environment variables for the job in NAME=VALUE format.

     ```
-    ibmcloud ce jobdef update -n keyref --env url=newurl
+    ibmcloud ce job update --name keyref --env url=newurl
     ```
     {: pre}

-6. (Optional) View the details of the `keyref` job definition.
+6. (Optional) View the details of the `keyref` job.
 The output displays the key reference to the `url` key in the `mydatabasecm` configmap.

     ```
-    ibmcloud ce jobdef get -n keyref
+    ibmcloud ce job get -n keyref
     ```
     {: pre}

     **Example output**

     ```
-    Command 'jobdef get' performed successfully.
+    Getting job 'keyref'...
     ...

     Containers:
       Arguments:
       Commands:
         env
       Environment Variables:
+        Reference Type  Name  Value   Reference Name  Reference Key Literal         url   newurl
       Image:                  busybox
-        Name:                   demo
+      Name:                   keyref
     ...
     ```
     {: screen}